pgsbgh/pgsbgh/README.md

 ### Greetings!

 I'm Pierre, a Jr. Software Developer.
-Let's make the world a better place.
+I want to give back, to do something big, to make a difference.

 ---